idocarmo/airbnb-seattle/README.md

 After this step we were able to create bi-grams from the processed reviews and create a word cloud.
 Why bi-grams?
 Because we intended to highlight the main characteristics of a superhost location, and a word cloud of the terms that appear the most in a sequence give us a better understanding of the context the words are in.
 We have also transformed the processed corpus with TF-IDF [[1]](#1), to give the words weights that considers not only their counting in the document but also their  in the corpus as a whole.

 Another approach to get insights from comments reviews was they topic modelling.
 For this we have used gemsin library to create a bag of words of the processed corpus and created a Latent Dirichlet Model (LDA) [[2]](#2) with the heuristic number of 5 topics.
 Finally we were able to visualize the LDA model output using pyLDAvis Python library [[3]](#3).
+You cam access the interactive topic modelling visualization [here](https://idocarmo-streamlit-example-streamlit-app-hxod4a.streamlit.app/).

 ## References